cecil185/cecil185.github.io/index.md

     excerpt: "Insights from my work as a data engineer and thoughts on effective data visualization and dbt development."
     url: "/categories/#Data"
     btn_label: "Read Data Posts"
     btn_class: "btn--primary"
-  - image_path: /images/blog/books/how_the_world_really_works.png
-    alt: "Book Reflections"
-    title: "Book Reflections"
-    excerpt: "Reviews and thoughts on books that have shaped my perspective on the world and how it really works."
-    url: "/categories/#Books"
-    btn_label: "Read Book Posts"
-    btn_class: "btn--primary"

 feature_row2: